 The technical and economic feasibility of alternatives is assessed in the device specific annexes based on the available information and the information collected in the stakeholder and public consultations.
 For technical feasibility, the argumentation is based on a qualitative description of the devices and their technical properties.
 For economic feasibility quantitative information is presented if available, including both investment and recurrent costs.
 When the annualised costs of alternatives are estimated to be lower than the annualised costs of the mercury device, it is straightforward to conclude that alternatives are economically feasible.
 When the annualised costs of alternatives are estimated to be higher, additional argumentation on the feasibility is provided.
-These comprise the relevance of i) the additional cost of mercury-free devices compared to the total costs of mercury-free devices compared to the total cost of purchases of goods and services by the user.
+These comprise the relevance of i) the additional cost of mercury-free devices compared to the total costs of measurement (including the working time needed to measure) or ii) the additional cost of mercury-free devices compared to the total cost of purchases of goods and services by the user.